Capstone-Projects-2022-Fall/project-sokroban/README.md

 ## Required Resources

 Operating System: Any operating system that can successfully run the Unity Editor.
-However, Windows OS is preferred. <br>
+However, Windows OS is preferred.
-Software: <br>
+Software:
- • Installation of Unity Editor is required in order to create the map, the different levels and load the characters.<br>
+ - Installation of Unity Editor is required in order to create the map, the different levels and load the characters.
- • Visual Studio Code or Visual studio is the preferred IDE to use since Unity is using it as its IDE.<br>
+ - Visual Studio Code or Visual studio is the preferred IDE to use since Unity is using it as its IDE.
- • SQL will be used to store the high-score information.<br>
+ - SQL will be used to store the high-score information.
- • GitHub Desktop is preferred for easier interaction with GitHub online.<br>
+ - GitHub Desktop is preferred for easier interaction with GitHub online.

 ## Collaborators